In the Spotlight Owner, Choreographer and Instructor

 Celeste started dancing at the age of 3 at Carlene’s Dance Centre.
 After three years she moved to Dance Impressions for one year and then to The Dance Shoppe for the remainder of her school years.
 She started in competing lines at the age of 7 and trained in ballet, tap, jazz, and lyrical.
 While at The Dance Shoppe, she was voted captain of her team sophomore and senior year.
 Through her years at The Dance Shoppe, Celeste and her teams received numerous awards including: 1st overall at Nationals, “High Intensity,” award for her solo, “Totally together turns,” for small groups and many overall and cash awards.
 She was also on the Maple Grove Dance Team, teaching clinics and helping to choreograph dances for the team.
 Celeste continued her dance career teaching at a small dance studio in the metro area for 3 years and then opened In the Spotlight in 2005.
-Other teaching opportunities include: Elk River community Ed for ages3-12, guest instruction at other studios in the metro area and coached the Rogers fall dance team.
+Other teaching opportunities include: Elk River community Ed for ages 3-12, guest instruction at other studios in the metro area and coached the Rogers fall dance team.
 Her teams have won cash awards, and choreography awards.
-In the Spotlight attended nationals in Orlando, FL in 2017 with her soloist placing in the top 5 overall, 3 of her dances made it to the finals and her small group holds the title for National Grand Champions.
-Also this past year she was awarded a choreography award.
-At nationals 2021 in Branson, her small group won 6th overall, and 2 other small groups were awarded judges choice awards and In the Spotlight Won the In10sity challenge award at their regional competition taking home $1000.00 cash.
+At In10sity nationals in Orlando, FL in 2017, Celeste’s soloist placed in the top 5 overall, 3 of her dances made it to the finals, and her small group was awarded National Grand Champions.
+In 2018, year she was awarded a choreography award.
+At nationals 2021 in Branson, her small group won 6th overall, and 2 other small groups were awarded judges choice awards.
+In the Spotlight Won the In10sity challenge award at their regional competition taking home $1000.00 cash.
 At the 2019 Groove Nationals in Atlantic City, NJ, the studio had multiple dances called back for finals, and Celeste’s Small Group Open dance was awarded a Judges Choice Award!